HalmonCelman/RetCon/README.md

 Mini konsola Retro

-OK, so when microcontroller doesn't aswer try avrdude with -B300 flag , it sets SCK to 2KHz idk why XD f.e. avrdude -c usbasp -p m32 -B300
+OK, so when microcontroller doesn't aswer try avrdude with -B300 flag , it sets SCK to 2KHz so it can communicate even if microcontroller is going really slow f.e. avrdude -c usbasp -p m1284p -B300